List of The Sandbaggers characters: Neil Burnside

 His single-minded devotion to his job cost him his marriage before the start of the series, though he maintains a close relationship with his former father-in-law, Sir Geoffrey Wellingham, the Permanent Undersecretary of State at the Foreign and Commonwealth Office.
 This provides him a conduit through which to bypass both the Deputy Chief of SIS and C himself.
-His one attempt at a romantic relationship is with Laura Dickens, a Sandbagger recruit in the first series; aside from this, Burnside's personal life outside SIS is all but non-existent.
+His one attempt at a romantic relationship is with Laura Dickens, a Sandbagger recruit in the first series; aside from this, Burnside's life outside SIS is all but non-existent.

-The series begins six months after Burnside has become Director of Operations, and a running theme is the high casualty rate that his directorate suffers.
+The series begins roughly six months after Burnside has become Director of Operations.
 Fiercely protective of his agents, Burnside tries to keep them from being abused by others in power, despite the risks inherent in their profession.
 He is played by Roy Marsden.

 Willie Caine

-Head of the Special Operations Section ("Sandbagger One"), Willie Caine is a former Paratrooper and, according to Burnside, the best operative of his kind in the world.
-Caine is not afraid to speak his mind nor to openly differ with Burnside, but remains steadfastly loyal to him.
+Head of the Special Operations Section ("Sandbagger One"), Willie Caine was a sergeant in the Parachute Regiment and, according to Burnside, is the best operative of his kind in the world.
+Caine and Burnside were Sandbaggers together before the latter's promotion; perhaps because of this former relationship, Caine is not afraid to speak his mind nor to openly differ with Burnside, but is steadfastly loyal to him.
 Although he dislikes both violence and guns, he is prepared to use them when necessary; he also shows himself on a number of occasions to be willing to risk his life, both for SIS and for Burnside personally.
 Besides Burnside, Caine is the only character who appears in every episode of the series; he is played by Ray Lonnen.